joshdevyn/Runix/docs/DRIVER_PROTOCOL.md

 Drivers receive these environment variables when started:

-- `RUNIX_DRIVER_PORT`: The port number that the driver should listen on
+- `RUNIX_DRIVER_PORT`: The ephemeral port number assigned by the engine that the driver should listen on
 - `RUNIX_DRIVER_INSTANCE_ID`: A unique ID for this driver instance
 - `RUNIX_DRIVER_LOG_LEVEL`: The requested log verbosity (info, debug, trace)

+Note: The port is dynamically assigned by the OS to ensure no conflicts between multiple driver instances.

 ## Security Considerations